michalwiglasz/docs/_posts/2016-06-22-setting-up.md

 * ``name`` – name of the app
 * ``type`` – type of the app, this can be somewhat hard to understand if you have never used Mergado before.
 There are three types:
-    - _for exports_ – the application is intended for exports and is also payed per export.
+    - _for exports_ – the application is intended for exports and is also paid per export.
-    - _for eshops_ – the application is intended for eshops and is also payed for per eshop.
+    - _for eshops_ – the application is intended for eshops and is also paid for per eshop.
-    - _for users_ – the application is intended for users and is also payed for per user.
+    - _for users_ – the application is intended for users and is also paid for per user.
 * ``color`` – a color of the app, it helps users with faster navigation, they will see the color in widgets and also in the apps' navigation bar
 * ``trial period``
 * ``oauth2 scopes`` – list of oauth2 scopes which the app is authorized to use